rstkey/evm/README.md

 The contract bytecodes dataset is used in [`test/dataset.test.ts`](#datasettestts), which loads every contract bytecode and runs the Solidity and Yul decompilation.
 This ensures that the analysis works on _real_ contracts and that is does not enter into an infinite loop while interpreting a bytecode cycle.

-## Detached Fork

-This GitHub repo was originally a fork of <https://github.com/MrLuit/evm>.
-It served as a great starting point for this project.
-The fact that it is lightweight and written in TypeScript, make it ideal for embedding in other applications.

-However, as we started to support and decompile newer contracts, we realize it was quite outdated.
-Besides not being able to process newer smart contracts, for some, the bytecode analysis algorithm did not terminate.
-That's the reason we forked that repo.

-We did a major overhaul of the codebase, adding new features, refactoring the whole project and adding both testing and documentation.
-As we added changes, we realized it did not make sense to keep it a forked repo.
-Moreover, when sending new PRs, the default `base` repo is the upstream repo, which is not what we want in our case.
-This behavior is both error prone and annoying.
-That's why, as of _Apr 17, 2023_, this project is no longer a fork of [MrLuit/evm](https://github.com/MrLuit/evm).